FilipMalczak/freestyle-writing/monday_tdd.md

 reading this, please be able to understand that this is a joke and what a joke is.*)

 OK, so we discovered automated testing.
 If you were anywhere Java people, you've already heard JUnit as a synonym of "unit test".
-Or maybe you're a Smalltalk purist.
+Or maybe you're a Smalltalk purist. **todo bunch of other unit testing references; this seems bleak**
 One way or the other, you know that the machine can check some stuff for you.

 So start with writing down tests on what you've promised.
-You may not be sure how that will exactly be written/coded/implemented/your jargon word of choice, but there is something you've already promised another team member.
-Make sure that this is the first thing your computer does when it checks your work.
-The tests may be executed locally, in CI process, during code review, or during manual testing on reviewers machine, so you have plenty of safety gates that would have to fail for tests not to catch a mistake they cover.The point is that first thing that should be checked in any way is compliance with the promise that was already made.
+You may not be sure how that will exactly be written/coded/implemented/`your jargon word of choice`, but there is something you've already promised another team member.
+Make sure that this is the first thing your computer does when it checks your work.**todo why? because that way that guy can work in parallel** The tests may be executed locally, in CI process, during code review, or during manual testing on reviewers machine, so you have plenty of safety gates that would have to fail for tests not to catch a mistake they cover.
+The point is that first thing that should be checked in any way is compliance with the promise that was already made.
-Mind you that by "first thing to check" I don't mean test ordering (go on and test your services before your controllers, it shouldn't matter), but rather order of writing the code.
+Mind you that by "first thing to check" I don't mean test ordering (go on and test your services before your controllers, nobody cares), but rather order of writing the code.

 Cool, so you've written down the way you're supposed to return data.
-Awesome, one problem down, bunch to go.
+Nice; one problem down, bunch to go.
 You commit these tests and an empty controller that satisfies them by returning empties, defaults, mocks (like size=0 or name="XYZ"), etc.